infojam-james/Test-Cases/Investigations/Reviewing-an-Investigation/investigations-9.md

 >**YorSafety: Investigation questions completed - awaiting review**

 >You have completed all required Investigation questions.
-The case is now under review with the Health & Safety.
+The case is now under review with the Health & Safety Team.
 You will be notified by email if you are required to amend any of the details you have entered.

 ##Concurrent Expected Results